-When I need a break from writing freelance articles, interviewing sources and emailing editors and clients, I love to go on a walk outside and listen to a podcast that teaches me something, usually about small business, personal finance, or freelancing.
-Not only do I enjoy learning by listening while walking my dog or running errands, but I often pick up interview tips from the podcast hosts.
-Here are a few podcasts I listen to regularly.
+When I need a break from writing freelance articles, interviewing sources and emailing editors and clients, I love to listen to freelance writing podcasts as well as a few other categories.
+I’ll go on a walk outside (usually with the dog) and listen to a podcast that teaches me something or gives me fresh insights into a new topic.

 Dave Ramsey is a personal finance guru known for his aversion to debt.
 While I enjoy hearing Ramsey’s personal takes on the financial news and current events, I’m most entertained by hearing callers’ personal stories.
-Listening to anecdotes that run the gamut from divorce, death, losing a job, and trying to pay off tons of student loan debt from every corner of the country makes me feel very grateful for my own life.
+Listening to anecdotes that run the gamut from divorce, death, losing a job, and trying to pay off tons of student loan debt from every corner of the country makes me feel very grateful for my own life and that I get to be a freelancer working a job I love that pays well.
 It also helps me stay focused on my financial goals and often keeps me from winding up in a store while on a walk!
-I also find it inspiring to hear stories of triumph about families with small children and one income buckling down and paying off debt, building up savings, and feeling relief with this personal finances.
+I also find it inspiring to hear stories of triumph about families with small children and one income buckling down and paying off debt, building up savings, and feeling relief once they get a handle on their personal finances.
 (In this article, I interview Ramsey’s daughter, Rachel Cruze, and other personal finance experts about how to reach your money goals.)

 Diana can help with: